See the latest vacancies and find out about working for MSF UKJobs in the UK

 Even if we are not active in a country we can deploy within hours.
 MSF has developed pre-packaged disaster kits, including a complete surgical theatre, an obstetrics kit and an inflatable hospital.
 These kits are now used as models by emergency relief organisations worldwide.

 We have logistics centres and warehouses around the globe.
-Here we buy, test and store equipment including Toyota Land Cruisers, communications material, power supplies, water-processing facilities and nutritional supplements.
+Here we buy, test and store equipment including Land Cruiser 4X4s, communications material, power supplies, water-processing facilities and nutritional supplements.

 We also store thousands of tents, shelter kits and other non-perishable items.
 Planes can be loaded and flown into crisis areas within 24 hours.